appwrite/awesome-appwrite/README.md

 * **TMStats** A medal tracker for game Trackmania made with Appwrite and Svelte Kit.
 [Source Code](https://github.com/meldiron/tmstats) [Demo](https://www.tmstats.eu/)

+* **App-ly** App-ly is an open-source URL shortener made using Svelte and Appwrite.
+It is a web app that allows you to shorten long URLs, share them, and generate QR Codes for them.
+[Source Code](https://github.com/Arpan-206/app-ly)

 ### Vue
 * **Appwrite + Vue.js CRUD** This is a Vue.js App made to interact with a Appwrite Server [Source Code](https://github.com/Anstroy/countries-app-vue)